Tulum Travel Guide

 Where to stay in Tulum?

-Tulum extends from the beach (divided between Zona Hotelera and Parque Nacional del Jaguar) to the town (pueblo).
-A 3km-road connects the two (Avenida Coba), with residential areas in between.
+Tulum extends from town to the beach, from the Jaguar Park to the hotel zone and Sian Ka’an.
+From town, two 3km-roads lead to the beach (Avenida Coba and Avenida Kukulkan), with residential areas in between.
 In general, the most luxurious accommodations are close to the beach shore while the more affordable ones are towards town.
+For the cheapest rates, with full transparency, I recommend Expedia

 Here are my favourite spots to stay at when visiting Tulum: